 Racing is a matter of spirit not strength.

-This will be the first time that cross-country racing will be happening at the Daisy Hill Mountain Bike Trails!
-For the first Rocky Trail XC event we are teaming up with one of the country’s best and most active mountain bike clubs – the RATS Cycling Club.
+The Daisy Hill Mountain Bike Trail network is one of the best on the Queensland XC racing scene!
+For this Rocky Trail event we are teaming up with one of the country’s best and most active mountain bike clubs – the RATS Cycling Club and we would like to thank the Logan City Council for their great support!
 If you haven’t raced a Shimano MTB GP and you are about to have you’re first #rockytrailracer experience… it won’t be your last, we’re sure!

 What is Shimano MTB GP racing?